Rosli Dhoby: Political activities

 Rosli became a member and was appointed vice secretary of Sibu Malay Youth Movement (Malay:Pengerakan Pemuda Melayu, PPM) under the leadership of Sirat Haji Yaman.

-In mid-1948, Rosli complained to Abang Ahmad Abang Haji Abu Bakar that the PPM top leaders were plotting to chase the white people away from Sarawak but didn't invite him to participate.
-Meanwhile, Abang Ahmad told Rosli that secrecy prevents the information from leaking to unintended parties.
-Rosli responded that he would rock Sarawak by giving a nice punch against the British colonial masters.
-Rosli later joined the top leaders of PPM in the establishment of a new organisation named Rukun 13 with Awang Rambli as the leader in the same year.
-In a meeting held at Telephone Road in Sibu, Awang Rambli stated that their previous protests did not bore any fruit during the last three years.
-Therefore, more radical action had to be taken such that the new British governor had to be killed.
-Rosli was selected to perform this task because he was still young and the British would not expect an assassination attempt by a young person.
+In mid-1948, Rosli complained to Abang Ahmad Abang Haji Abu Bakar that the PPM top leaders had not invited Rosli to their plot to remove the white colonial leadership of Sarawak.
+Abang Ahmad attempted to explain to Rosli that the secrecy of the plan prevented him from leaking information to unintended parties, to which Rosli responded that he would "rock Sarawak" by "giving a nice punch against the British colonial masters."
+Rosli later joined the top leaders of PPM in the establishment of a new organisation known as Rukun 13 with Awang Rambli as the leader in the same year.
+In a meeting held at Telephone Road in Sibu, Awang Rambli stated that their previous protests had not borne any fruit in the prior three years.
+Therefore, more radical action had to be taken: the new British governor had to be killed.
+Rosli was selected to perform this task because the PPM believed the British would not expect an assassination attempt by a young person.
 Awang Rambli also promised to help Rosli if the latter were to be thrown into jail later.
 After that, Wan Zen Wan Abdullah and Awang Rambli read a passage from al-Quran (Yassin).
-All the people who attended the meeting swore by drinking a glass of water in which they would not leak the minutes of the meeting to outsiders.
-If the promise is broken, they will be condemned greatly.
+All the people who attended the meeting swore that they would not leak the minutes of the meeting to outsiders, by drinking a glass of water and promising that, were secrecy to have been broken, they would be condemned greatly.

-One of Rukun 13 aims was to establish a union of Sarawak with newly independent Indonesia.
-Sukarno, the first president of Indonesia was highly regarded by the Sarawak Malays.
-Posters of Sukarno were found to decorate Malay houses in Sarawak.
+One of Rukun 13's aims was to establish a union of Sarawak with newly independent Indonesia.
+Sukarno, the first president of Indonesia, was highly regarded by the Sarawak Malays.
+Posters of Sukarno were found decorating contemporary Malay houses in Sarawak.
 Tahar Johnny, a cousin of Rosli, denied that Rosli was pro-Indonesia despite the latter taking a liking to anything Indonesian, and other members of Rukun 13 may have been pro-Indonesia.

 By using the pseudonym Lidros, Rosli wrote a nationalist poem titled "Panggilan Mu yang Suchi" (Your Divine Call).
 The poem was published in a Malay newspaper named Utusan Sarawak on 28 February 1949.
 The usage of nicknames was prevalent at the time since the British Colonial Authority actively monitored any attempts that could undermine the stability of the government.